ljmal/ljmal/README.md

 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning Google Data Analytics Certification
 - 💞️ I’m looking to collaborate on interesting projects on data analytics
-- I'm tracking my progress in 100 Days of Data Analytics
+- I'm tracking my progress in 100 Days of Data Analytics repo, as well as twitter account
 - 📫 How to reach me
   - twitter - @ljubmal
   - Medium - Ljub Mal